wolfofRome/HololensServicesSamples/README.md

 <img class="aligncenter size-large wp-image-8253" src="https://davide.dev/wp-content/uploads/2018/02/16-Generating-the-package-1024x991.png" alt="" width="660" height="639" />And then I deployed the solution to the HoloLens device and started extracting and categorising visual data using HoloLens, Camera, Speech and the Cognitive Services Computer Vision APIs.
 <h1>Conclusions</h1>
-The combination of Mixed Reality and Cognitive Services opens a new world of experiences combining the capabilities of HoloLens and all the power of the intelligent cloud.
-In this article, I’ve analysed the Computer Vision APIs, but a similar approach could be applied to augment Windows Mixed Reality apps and enrich them with the AI platform <a href="https://www.microsoft.com/en-gb/ai" target="_blank" rel="noopener">https://www.microsoft.com/en-gb/ai</a>.